openshift/ci-docs/content/en/docs/internals/_index.md

 - Each entry in `operator.substitutions` makes `src-bundle` depend on that image.
-- The `operator.substitutions` entry, if specified, makes the `src-bundle` depend on those images.
 - The `operator.base_index` entry, if specified, makes all index generator images depend on that image.